turanszkij/WickedEngine/ScriptingAPI-Documentation.md

 - Tags:
 	- [constructor]				: The method is a constructor for the same type of object.
 	- [void-constructor]		: The method is a constructor for the same type of object, but the object it creates is empty, so cannot be used.
-	- [outer]					: The method is in the global scope, so not a method of any objects.
+	- [outer]					: The method or value is in the global scope, so not a method of any objects.

 ### Font
 Gives you the ability to render text with a custom font.